 - 1. Assistance cannot exceed 160 acres per cooperator for all farms owned by that cooperator.
 If the land changes ownership, the new owner would be eligible to receive cost-share for the practice provided the land qualifies and the new owner has not previously met the cost-share maximum for the practice.
 It is the board's responsibility to see that the commission's intent that no more than 160 acres of DSP-02 is demonstrated per cooperator. - 2.
-Assistance is limited to 75% of the county average cost, not to exceed 75% of the state average cost or as directed by the Commission. - 3.
+Assistance is not to exceed 75% of the state average cost or as directed by the Commission. - 3.
 Utilize the Practice Limits Detail report in MoSWIMS to ensure compliance with applicable maximums.